 When registering your domain name there are two common ways to go.

-If you're more into personal branding then you can simply go with your name; or some type of variation of your name if it's already taken.
-For instance you could register JohnDoe.com if your name is John Doe.
-If JohnDoe.com is already taken, they you could go with something like JohnDoeLifeCoach.com if you happen to be a life coach.
+If you're more into personal branding then you can simply go with your name, or some type of variation of your name if it's already taken.
+For instance, you could register JohnDoe.com if your name is John Doe.
+If JohnDoe.com is already taken, then you could go with something like JohnDoeLifeCoach.com if you happen to be a life coach.

 The other common way to go is to register a domain name that is descriptive of the product or service you offer the marketplace.
 A good example is FreeCreditReport.com.
 It's fairly obvious from the name itself exactly what that site is about.

 They key thing is that your domain name should be very easy to say, speak, spell, and remember.

 Also, try to avoid names that are "cute and creative" that don't really explain to the marketplace what your value proposition is.